lucilleoh/listening-diary/README.md

 curl -X POST http://localhost:3001/api/backfill
 ```

 It takes a few seconds and prints something like `{"ok":true,"artists":1000,"tracks":1000,...}`.
-After it finishes, click **↻ sync** on each day in the app so the "new" tags recalculate.
-You only ever need to do this once.
+After it finishes, click **↻ sync** on each day in the app so the "new" tags recalculate. **You only ever need to do this once.**

 ---

-## 6. Your daily workflow
+## 5. Daily workflow

-About 5 minutes before bed:
+> **Tip:** sync and label *throughout the day* rather than all at once—especially if you listen to a lot of music like me.
+Trying to remember exactly what you were doing during each stretch of songs at midnight is often harder than it sounds!

+You can do the whole thing in one quick pass, or chip away at it as the day goes.
+Either way:

 1. Open the app (both terminals running)
-2. Click **↻ sync** on today's date in the week strip — this pulls the day's listening from Last.fm
+2. Click **↻ sync** on today's date in the week strip—this pulls the day's listening from Last.fm
 3. Look over the track list.
 To label a stretch of songs as an activity: **click the first track**, then **click the last track** in that stretch.
-A box pops up where you name it (morning routine, lifting, etc.) and pick a color.
+Name it (morning routine, lifting, etc.) and pick a color for your label.
 Use the rainbow swatch for any custom color.
-   - Edit a label later with the **wrench** icon on the block; remove it with the **×**.
+   - You can edit a label later with the **wrench** icon on the block; remove it with the **×**.

-4. (Optional) Click the emoji on a day card to pick a custom one — otherwise it auto-picks based on your top track.
+4. (Optional) Click the emoji on a day card to pick a custom one—otherwise it auto-picks based on your top track.
 5. Write your reflection in the notes box.
-It autosaves as you type, or hit **save** to be sure.
+It **autosaves as you type**!

 ---

-## 7. Publishing your diary online
+## 6. Publishing online

-> Optional.
-If you only want to run the diary on your own machine, you can skip this section — everything above is all you need.
+> **Optional.** If you only want to run the diary on your own machine, you can skip this section—everything above is all you need.
 This explains how the **live version** at the top of this README is built.

+> **You'll need two extra things for this section:** a free [GitHub account](https://github.com/signup) with your project pushed to a repo, and a way to push code to it.
+Never used git?
+The easiest no-terminal option is [GitHub Desktop](https://desktop.github.com)—a point-and-click app that can create the repo and do "commit"/"push" with buttons (it'll even publish your folder for you).
+The `git` commands below are the alternative if you have git installed.

 The live site is a **frozen, read-only snapshot** of a diary week.
-It has no backend and no database — it can't sync, save, or edit.
+It has no backend and no database—it can't sync, save, or edit.
 That's on purpose: it's just a viewer anyone can open with a link, while the editable version stays on your computer.

 Here's how it works and how to publish updates.